HypothesisWorks/hypothesis/guides/internals.rst

 The core engine of Hypothesis is called Conjecture.

-The "fundamental idea" of Conjecture is that you can represent an arbitrary randomized test case as the sequence of bytes read from some pseudo-random number generator (PRNG).
+The "fundamental idea" of Conjecture is that you can represent an arbitrary randomized test case as the sequence of bytes read from the pseudo-random number generator (PRNG) that produced it.
-Whenever you want to do something "random" you read the next bytes and do what they tell you to do.
+Whenever the test did something "random" it actually read the next bytes and did what they told it to do.
-But these bytes didn't *have* to come from a PRNG, and we can run the test given any byte sequence we like.
+But those bytes didn't *have* to come from a PRNG, and we can run the test given any byte sequence we like.
 By manipulating the choice of bytes, we can achieve more interesting effects than pure randomness would allow us to do, while retaining the power and ease of use of random testing.